The 2021 EACC Nominations period is EXTENDED through May 28th - see below for details!

 A complaint against a CEAP® holder may be submitted by: (i) any person or entity served by an employee assistance program (or their designated representatives); (ii) any international, national, regional or state professional association of which the EACC credential holder is a member; (iii) any licensing or credentialing authority; (iv) the Board, EACC or Committee.
 For more detailed information on the Complaints process, please review the Rules and Procedures Regarding the EACC Code of Conduct.

 Every spring, the EACC will open its nominations period to recruit new Commissioners to serve a three-year term.
+The EACC nomination period for 2021 has closed.
+Future call for nominations will be posted here.
+For general information, Commissioner eligibility requirements are outlined below.

 - Must be a member of EAPA at the time of application and throughout their three-year term;